hirosystems/clarinet/docs/feature-guides/clarinet-integrate.md

 ### Testnet

-Testnet refers to a test environment which you can use to validate and verify smart contracts and integrations between your contracts and the blockchain.
-Any work you perform in testnet is be written to the blockchain and is not deployed into production.
+Testnet refers to a test environment that you can use to validate and verify smart contracts and integrations between your contracts and the blockchain.
+Any work you perform in testnet is written to the blockchain and is not deployed into production.

 ### Devnet

-Devnet refers to an environment where you perform development tasks, including the creation of smart contracts and other assets.
-You should use this space during the development phase of your work whenever possible.
+Devnet refers to an environment where you perform development tasks, including creating smart contracts and other assets.
+Use this space during the development phase of your work whenever possible.

 ## Working with clarinet integrate

-Setting up and configuring your own devnet can be time-consuming.
-Clarinet Integrate speeds up the deployment process with an embedded orchestrator tool that enables you to run your own devnet network, even when you are offline.
+Setting up and configuring your devnet can be time-consuming.
+Clarinet Integrate speeds up the deployment process with an embedded orchestrator tool that enables you to run your own devnet network even when offline.

 ## References

-For a more detailed discussion of how to use Clarinet Integrate, please see the following resources:
+For a more detailed discussion on how to use Clarinet Integrate, please see the following resources:

 - [Meet 4 New Features in Clarinet](https://www.hiro.so/blog/meet-4-new-features-in-clarinet) blog post.